 Don't rush to plant your watermelons.
 They need warm soil.
-Wait until temperatures remain steady at 70 -- 80 F., about the time the peonies begin to bloom.
+Wait until temperatures remain steady at 70 to 80 F, about the time the peonies begin to bloom.

 Gardeners with short seasons can get a head start by warming the soil with black plastic, a couple of weeks before seeding.
 Row covers over the young plants will also help to keep them warm, but remove once the flowers begin blooming.
 You can reapply them at the end of the season, for a little extra frost protection.

-Sowing: Watermelons can either be direct sown in the garden, after all danger of frost, or started indoors in paper or peat pots, about 3 weeks before your last frost date.
+Sowing: Watermelons can either be direct sown in the garden; danger of frost or started indoors in paper or peat pots, about 3 weeks before your last frost date.
 Plant seed 1 in. deep.
-Direct sow 4 – 5 seeds per hill or pot.
-When seedlings develop true leaves, thin to the strongest 2 – 3 plants per hill or 1 – 2 plants per pot.
+Direct sow 4 to 5 seeds per hill or pot.
+When seedlings develop true leaves, thin to the strongest 2 to 3 plants per hill or 1 to 2 plants per pot.
 Don't leave them in the pots too long or they will suffer transplant shock.

 Seeds need warm soil to germinate.
-Indoors, aim for 80 – 85 F. You can warm the soil outdoors by covering it with black plastic.
+Indoors, aim for 80 to 85 F. You can warm the soil outdoors by covering it with black plastic.

 Note: Seedless watermelon plants will need to be interplanted with regular seeded watermelon plants, for pollination.
 If you want to be certain which harvested fruits are seedless, choose a pollinator that does not closely resemble the type or color of your seedless variety.

 All watermelons produce large vines and they will need a lot of space to sprawl out.
-Space hills at least 4 – 6 ft. apart, depending on the variety.
+Space hills at least 4 to 6 ft. apart, depending on the variety.